awslabs/benchmark-ai/README.md

 ##### Get the service endpoint for Anubis

-Once the Anubis pipeline has completed, at least the `deploy` stage, successfully you need to get the Anubis service endpoint.
+Once the Anubis pipeline has completed, at least the `deploy` stage, successfully you will be presented with the Anubis service endpoint and asked to _register_ to it.
+You may subsequently ask the installation for its service endpoint by making an explicit request:

 ``` bash
 > anubis-setup --show-service-endpoint